Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Themes.md

 import OUDSTokensSemantic           // To use semantic tokens if needed import OUDSTokensRaw                // To use raw tokens if needed

-// Token wrapper for spaces
+// Token provider for spaces

-class YourAppThemeSpaceTokensWrapper: OUDSSpaceSemanticTokensProvider {
+class YourAppThemeSpaceTokensProvider: OUDSSpaceSemanticTokensProvider {
     override var spaceFixedMedium: SpaceSemanticToken {
         DimensionRawTokens.dimension400
     }